 ‘She’s in the living room watching TV.’

-dsom8 almost 3 years ago
+dsom8 about 3 years ago

 The trap is the second error.

-MissyTiger almost 3 years ago
+MissyTiger about 3 years ago

 There should be a tarp covering the hole.
 “Carefull.
 Its’ a tarp!”